Blazers rally from 20 down to end Wizards' win streak - KTVZ

 It was 94-90 after three, and Portland finally tied it at 99 on a 3 by Shaedon Sharpe.
 A 3 by Hart gave the Trail Blazers their first lead, 102-101.
 Portland was up by two before breaking the game open with a 13-4 run.
 A dunk by Simons made it 120-111 with 1:25 to play.

-Bradley Beal scored 34 points for the Wizards and Kristaps Porzingis had 32.

-Portland was playing without center Jusuf Nurkic, who was out because of a left calf strain.
+Portland played without center Jusuf Nurkic, sidelined because of a left calf strain.
+He’s expected back after the All-Star break.

 The Wizards jumped out to an early 15-2 lead, and they led 34-14 after a 3-pointer by Porzingis.
 He scored 16 points in the opening quarter.